Oxfam: Israeli–Palestinian conflict

-On 17 January 2014, Oxfam UK cancelled an exhibition, "Gaza: Through my Eyes", which had been due to take place at East London Mosque after Left Foot Forward presented information to the charity detailing homophobic and potentially anti-semitic comments by one of the organizers, Ibrahim Hewitt.
-Human rights campaigner Peter Tatchell was reported as welcoming the event's cancellation but expressed disappointment that the organization "did no proper checks on (Mr. Hewitt) before agreeing to his presence."
+On 17 January 2014, Oxfam UK cancelled the exhibition "Gaza: Through my Eyes", which had been due scheduled at East London Mosque.
+The cancellation came after Left Foot Forward presented information to the charity detailing controversial comments by Ibrahim Hewitt, one of the event organizers, which critics said were homophobic and possibly antisemitic.
+Human rights campaigner Peter Tatchell was reported as welcoming the event's cancellation but also expressed disappointment the organization "did no proper checks on (Mr. Hewitt) before agreeing to his presence."

 On 29 January 2014, actress Scarlett Johansson resigned as an international spokeswoman for Oxfam after appearing in a TV ad for SodaStream, a company with presence in the West Bank.
-Her publicist stated that Johansson "respectfully decided to end her ambassador role with Oxfam after eight years ...
+Her publicist stated how Johansson "respectfully decided to end her ambassador role with Oxfam after eight years ...
 She and Oxfam have a fundamental difference of opinion in regards to the boycott, divestment and sanctions movement."

-In February 2015, pro-settler Israeli NGO Regavim released a report stating that the European Union had illegally funded the construction of houses; Oxfam and other NGOs participated in the project.
+In February 2015, Israeli NGO Regavim released a report stating the European Union had illegally funded the construction of houses with help from Oxfam and other groups.
 Oxfam defended the construction "on humanitarian grounds".

-In 2019, the Israeli intelligence services implicated Oxfam Belgium in funding the PFLP, which carried out a bomb attack the same year and killed the Jewish teenager Rina Sneirb.
+In 2019, Israeli intelligence services implicated Oxfam Belgium in funding the Popular Front for the Liberation of Palestine, which carried out a bomb attack the same year and killed Jewish teenager Rina Shnerb.
 Oxfam Belgium transferred funds to the subsidiary in the amount of 288,002 euros from 2017 to 2018, but claims to have made no funding since.

-In March 2020, the ambassador of Israel in the United Kingdom, Mark Regev, protested that antisemitic books, notably the Protocols of the Elders of Zion, were being sold on Oxfam's website.
+In March 2020, Israeli ambassador to the ULTRA Mark Regev protested antisemitic books, notably the Protocols of the Elders of Zion, being sold on Oxfam's website.
 In response, the Oxfam GB chief executive apologized and removed the books from sale.
-In October 2020, NBC News reported that Oxfam was on the list of human rights organizations the Trump administration was considering branding as antisemitic.
+In October 2020, NBC News reported Oxfam was on the list of human rights organizations the Trump administration was considering branding as antisemitic.